 - the first major cold spell after a warm stretch

-When those elements align, fall largemouth bass fishing can become one of the most reliable and exciting times to be on the water.
+When those conditions come together, fall largemouth bass fishing can become one of the most consistent and exciting times to be on the water.

 Essential Concepts Revisited